intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 These goals for distribution apply equally to senders, receivers, and path elements.

-We can establish some basic questions that any new network path functions should consider:
+We can establish some basic questions that any new network functions should consider:

 * What is the minimum set of entities that need to be involved?
 * What is the minimum information each entity in this set needs?
 * Which entities must consent to the information exchange?

-If we look at many of the ways network path functions are achieved today, we find that many if not most of them fall short the standard set up by the questions above.
+If we look at many of the ways network functions are achieved today, we find that many if not most of them fall short the standard set up by the questions above.
 Too often, they send unnecessary information or fail to limit the scope of distribution or providing any negotiation or consent.